Since 1965 millions of people have enjoyed discovering their motoring heritage at the National Motor Museum in Birdwood, South Australia.

 As an international centre for the collection, research, preservation, education and display of Australian road transport history, the National Motor Museum is much more than a collection of vehicles.
 It is a social history of the way we were, the way we are now and the way of the future.

-The museum is renowned for hosting special events such as the Rock and Roll Rendezvous (April) and the finish of the iconic Bay to Birdwood (September) – the largest continually staged vehicle run of its kind in the world.
+The museum is renowned for hosting special events such as the iconic Bay to Birdwood, the largest continually staged vehicle run of its kind in the world.
+It’s the 40th Anniversary of the Bay to Birdwood in 2020 so you can expect a huge event on the 27th of September.